oliHM15/ozosphere/README.md

 - CLI power users who want full control.
 - Anyone who wants a distraction-free environment.

-There’s no desktop environment.
+There’s no desktop environment (unless you need it for temp use).
 No graphical package managers.
 No hand-holding.
 Just a clean terminal and preinstalled tools to let you hit the ground running.

 ## 🚀 Features